geld-tech/nginx-landing-page/README.md

 ```
 - BINTRAY_USER		Username used to upload to Bintray
 - BINTRAY_API_KEY	API Key used to upload in Bintray
+- BINTRAY_SUBJECT	User or organisation used to upload in Bintray
 - GA_UA_ID		Google Analytics User ID
 ```